QubesOS/qubes-doc/user/downloading-installing-upgrading/supported-versions.md

 \* Denotes versions for which we have published the packages but have not done extensive testing.

-## TemplateVM support status

-The tables below shows the support status of each [TemplateVM] provided by the Qubes OS Project.
+The following tables show the **support status** of each [TemplateVM] provided by the Qubes OS Project.
 Currently, only [Fedora] and [Debian] TemplateVMs are officially supported by the Qubes OS Project.
 [Whonix] TemplateVMs are supported by our partner, the [Whonix Project].